DOI-USGS/snakemake-introduction/issues/issue_5.md

 Did the pipeline run as expected?
 If not, track down any problems, or ask your instructor for assistance.
 If so, congratulations!
 The pipeline is complete.
-Submit one last PR to your instructor, if you have one, on a branch named "issue-5".
+If you have an instructor, submit one last PR to them on a branch named "issue-5".

 ## Changing and rebuilding pipeline targets